Using English at the Doctor’s

 Medical vocabulary for the doctor’s surgery

 One of the first areas of health and medical vocabulary to cover would be parts of the body.
 When you know the words for different body parts in English, you will be able to explain where the pain or problem is.
+Explore our Human Body page for a more in-depth guide to the body parts and how to describe them from an anatomical standpoint.

-Human body vocabulary:
+Human body parts:

-Head, face, eyes, eye lashes, eye brows, nose, nostrils, ears, lips, mouth, tongue, chin, cheeks, forehead, hair
+- Head, face, eyes, eye lashes, eye brows, nose, nostrils, ears, lips, mouth, tongue, chin, cheeks, forehead, hair

-Neck, shoulders, chest, breasts, back, spine, arms, elbows, wrists, hands, fingers, knuckles, finger nails
+- Neck, shoulders, chest, breasts, back, spine, arms, elbows, wrists, hands, fingers, knuckles, finger nails

-Stomach, abdomen, hips, bottom/backside, thighs, knees, shins, calves, ankles, feet, heels, toes, toe nails
+- Stomach, abdomen, hips, bottom/backside, thighs, knees, shins, calves, ankles, feet, heels, toes, toe nails

-Muscle, tendon, bone, skeleton, spine, vein, artery, brain, heart, liver, kidney, bladder, bowel, lungs, blood, sweat
+- Muscle, tendon, bone, skeleton, spine, vein, artery, brain, heart, liver, kidney, bladder, bowel, lungs, blood, sweat

 Describing Pains